Casco Bay: Federalist era

-In 1786, Falmouth was separated into two municipalities, with the historic name kept for the municipality formed east of the Presumpscot River called New Casco, and Portland adopted as the new name for Falmouth Neck and inland.
+In 1786, Falmouth was separated into two municipalities, with the historic name kept for the municipality formed east of the mouth of the Presumpscot River called New Casco, and Portland adopted as the new name for Falmouth Neck and inland.
 In 1789, Freeport was created from land that had previously been part of North Yarmouth.

 In 1787 George Washington approved the construction of a lighthouse near the tip of Cape Elizabeth, which with a Congressional outlay was completed in 1791 and named Portland Head Light.

 In July 1789, in its first two major legislative acts, Congress enacted the Tariff Act and Duties on Tonnage Act to establish a revenue stream and provide preferential tariffs for imports carried on U.S.-flagged ships, while mandating that coastal trade be limited to U.S. vessels.
 Intended to bolster the development of U.S. shipyards and a domestic merchant marine, the Duties on Tonnage Act did so: registered U.S. ship tonnage rose from 123,893 tons of vessels in 1789 to 848,307 tons in 1807.

 A third law enacted at the end of the month established customs stations for the collection of duties, including one in Portland covering overseas trade there and in Falmouth, and approving North Yarmouth and Brunswick "as ports of delivery only" after ships paid duties on cargoes in Portland or Falmouth.

 Historic records show at least four schooners were built at Falmouth between 1790 and 1800 and three schooners, four sloops, and a brig on the Royal River in Yarmouth.
 Shipbuilding accelerated in Casco Bay in the 19th century with the establishment of several major shipyards.

 In 1796, Tukey's Bridge opened as a toll bridge, connecting the opposite points at the head of Portland's Back Cove.

 The U.S. Census Bureau ranked Portland the 27th-largest municipality in the United States as of 1800, with a population of 3,704.